AseasRoa/paintor/docs/v1/components/components.md

 ```
 :::

+### Mixed

-Or, you can use instances of the 'Component' class in [Templates](../templates/what-are-templates.md).
+You can also use Components in Templates:

 ::: code-group
 <<< @/./components/components-1.js [JavaScript]